stormpath/stormpath-documentation/source/reference.rst

 - The Account's ``givenName`` equals or contains "joe" (case insensitive) OR
 - The Account's ``middlename`` equals or contains "joe" (case insensitive) OR
 - The Account's ``email`` equals or contains "joe" (case insensitive) OR
 - And so on.
-For more information about which Account attributes are searchable, please see [here]
+For more information about which Account attributes are searchable, please see :ref:`below <searchable-attributes>`.

 It may help to think about each attribute comparison as similar to a ‘like’ operation in a traditional relational database context.
 For example, if SQL was used to execute the query, it might look like this::